KosAqH/World-Tour-EDA/World Tour/draft.md

 | Uruguay   |       2 |
 | Paraguay  |       1 |

 In North America there is a big disproportion between United States and other countries, but we already know this.
-Canada seem to be similar case to Australia and New Zeland - english speaking country with very good economy.
+Canada seem to be similar case to Australia and New Zeland - English speaking country with very good economy.

 | Country            |   Count |
 |:-------------------|--------:|